Community Events

 Timeline

 The bidding period for the grants programme will last for six weeks.
-All applications submitted by midnight 19th October 2025 will be considered for decision in December 2025.
+All applications submitted by midnight 1 February 2026 will be considered for decision in April 2026.

-When making applications please refer to the below timeline for the application deadline, award notification period, and project delivery dates.
+When making applications please refer to the timeline for the application deadline, award notification period, and project delivery dates.
 Please apply early and give enough time before your proposed project takes place.
 This way you know the outcome of your application before your event starts.

-Key dates for Mayor's of the 2025/26 financial year
+The key dates for round 3 of the 2025/26 financial year are listed as follows.

-Rounds 2025/26 | Applications open date | Deadline for submission | Award notifications* | Project delivery from* |
+| 2025/26 | Application open date | Deadline for submission | Awards notification | Project deliver from |

 |